2017–2018 Russian protests: Aftermath

 The Anti-Corruption Foundation building was evacuated due to a bomb message, interrupting the webcast of the protest conducted from the office.
 Soon the staff of the Foundation were detained by police, who also began to conduct searches and seizure of equipment.

 Some time later, Alexei Navalny was charged with organizing an unlawful meeting.
 An ACF employee and the head of the Moscow branch of the unregistered "Party of progress" Nikolay Lyaskin was detained for 25 days.
 Leonid Volkov, the head of Alexei Navalny's presidential campaign, was charged with extremism.

 An April 2017 Levada poll found that 45% of surveyed Russians support the resignation of Russian Prime Minister Dmitry Medvedev, while 33% opposed.
 Newsweek reported that "An opinion poll by the Moscow-based Levada Center indicated that 38 percent of Russians supported the rallies and that 67 percent held Putin personally responsible for high-level corruption".
 A May 2017 Levada poll found that 58% of surveyed Russians supported the protests, while 23% said they disapprove.

 In May, Yury Kuly was sentenced to 8 months in jail, and on 24 May Alexander Shpakov was sentenced for 1.5 years in jail, both for alleged violence against the police on the 26 March rally in Moscow.

 Protests across Russia

 Protests, meeting and pickets have been erupted in 79-154 towns and cities.
 Some protests ended with mass arrests and clashes with police (such as Moscow, Saint-Petersburg, Chelyabinsk, Yekaterinburg).

+In Moscow on 26 March 2017, an estimated 20,000 protesters gathered, with at least 500 arrested according to police, while the human rights group OVD-Info counted over 800 detained in Moscow alone.
+Seventeen employees of Navalny's Anti-Corruption Foundation were also arrested.
+The Moscow protest had an atmosphere described as a mix of anger and an outdoor party, with high school-age young people dancing and laughing at the long lines of police while chanting slogans including "You can't jail us all!" and "Shame!"
+On 12 June 2017, Navalny was arrested outside his Moscow home en route to the demonstration, half an hour before the protest was to begin, with his wife announcing the arrest on his Twitter account.